Sami Timimi

-Sami Timimi is a British psychiatrist.
-He is a consultant in child and adolescent psychiatry, Director of medical education at Lincolnshire Partnership NHS Foundation Trust, and a visiting professor of child psychiatry at the University of Lincoln.
+Sami Timimi is a British psychiatrist, psychotherapist, and author.
+He works as a consultant in child and adolescent psychiatry.
+He writes from a critical psychiatry perspective on topics relating to mental health and childhood and has published extensively in medical, educational, and sociological journals.

-Background
+Early life and education

-Timimi grew up primarily in Iraq until the age of 14, then due to political difficulties moved to England; his mother is English and his father Iraqi.
+Sami Timimi grew up primarily in Iraq until the age of 14, then due to political difficulties moved to England; his mother is English and his father Iraqi.
 He has written of his experience of psychiatric training and early practice.

 Career

-Timimi is patron to the charity Carefree Kids and has authored several books including 'A Straight-Talking Introduction to Children's Mental Health Problems'.
-He gained an NHS England Regional Innovation Fund award for leading on an Outcome Orientated Child and Adolescent Mental Health Services (OO-CAMHS) project.
-He is a member of the Council for Evidence Based Psychiatry which focuses on adverse effects of medications in the long-term.

-Timimi is skeptical of the benefits of psychiatric diagnosis, seen as primarily cultural constructions, and has critiqued the medicalisation of the various problems subsumed under the categories of ADHD and Autism (the latter co-authored with people with the diagnosis).
+Timimi is skeptical of the benefits of psychiatric diagnosis, seen as primarily cultural constructions, and has critiqued the medicalisation of the various problems subsumed under the categories of ADHD and autism.
 He has described global mental health initiatives as a form of neo-liberalism.

-In his own practice he uses group psychotherapy focused on building relationships, using some techniques from The Nurtured Heart Approach.
+In his own practice he uses group psychotherapy focused on building relationships, using some techniques from the Nurtured Heart Approach.
+This therapeutic methodology, pioneered by Howard Glassner in 1992, is, according to the Nurtured Heart Institute, "based on the premise that an individual's intense energy can be positively channelled and transformed into a positive force".

+Timimi has authored several books, including A Straight-Talking Introduction to Children's Mental Health Problems.

+His 2025 book Searching for Normal: A New Approach to Understanding Mental Health, Distress and Neurodiversity has received much acclaim.

+Recognition

+Timimi gained an NHS England Regional Innovation Fund award for leading on an Outcome Orientated Child and Adolescent Mental Health Services (OO-CAMHS) project.